j9d/itinerary-app-utils/README.md

-# CloudA3Lambda
+# itinerary-app-utils
-Repository containing files for lambda functions as part of Cloud Computing A3.
+A repository with two lambda functions that assists in the operation of [itinerary-app](https://github.com/j9d/itinerary-app).